-St. Michaels' combination of popular marinas, inns and bed and breakfasts, shops, and restaurants make it a favorite destination for boaters and folks visiting by car.
-Located on Maryland's Eastern Shore, the town is close to other popular destinations such as Easton and Oxford.
+St. Michaels’ combination of popular marinas, inns and bed & breakfasts, shops, and restaurants make it a favorite destination for boaters as well as those visiting by car.
+Located on Maryland’s Eastern Shore, the town is close to other popular destinations such as Easton and Oxford.

 You can see St. Michaels and the surrounding area by boat with one of the several cruise options available.
 The Patriot offers narrated cruises, with dinner and lunch options.
 Or, if you’d like to experience the area on board a traditional sailing craft, make plans for a sail on the Skipjack H.M.
 Krentz or catboat Selina II.

 One of the main attractions in St. Michaels is the Chesapeake Bay Maritime Museum where you will find exhibits about the Chesapeake Bay region and an impressive collection of Chesapeake Bay watercraft of all types.

 The town also has a nice selection of shops and restaurants to explore and, if you get tired of exploring on foot, you can rent a bike to ride around town or rent a kayak to explore the Miles River.